 When to use Automation > Charging Schedules

-Use Charging Schedules when you want your car to only charge during certain times.
+Use Charging Schedules when you want your vehicle to only charge during certain times.

-For example, you want the car to only charge during off-peak times to save money on your electric bill.
+For example, you want the vehicle to only charge during off-peak times to save money on your electric bill.

 You can press Start Charging or Stop Charging in the Tessie app to override charging schedules.
 Charging schedules will resume the next time you plug in.